 This steep, 1.2 mile scenic trail experiences 100,000 visitors a year.
 The 1000 foot climb up this trail travels from the bottom of Glenwood Canyon up through Deadhorse Creek Canyon to Hanging Lake.
 The travertine lake is extremely sensitive, so special regulations apply, please follow them.

-Important information about this very popular and very sensitive area:
+Important information about this very popular and sensitive area:

+During the summer through fall Hanging Lake Rest Area parking lot fills up daily.
 Hanging Lake can also be accessed via the Glenwood Canyon recreation path.
-Visitors are encouraged to walk or ride their bike from Glenwood Springs or one of the other rest areas in the canyon.
+Visitors are encouraged to walk or ride their bike from Glenwood Springs, No Name or Bair Rest Areas.

 * There is a printable Recreation Quicksheet for this trail which is complete with directions, a map, details, and other information about this trail.
 Or to see quicksheets for other recreation areas across the Forest, click on the "Recreation Quicksheets" link in the right column and select the appropriate Ranger District.

 No dogs allowed.
 No fishing.
 No swimming or bodily contact with the water at Hanging Lake.No parking along entrance or exit ramps of I-70.

 Directions: Travel 22 miles west of Eagle on I-70 to the Grizzly Creek exit in Glenwood Canyon.After exiting, get back on the highway going eastbound to the Hanging Lake exit.The trail begins 1/4 mile east of the rest area on the left just before the bridge.